Adopting U2: A Love Story for academic Courses

 Suggestions for Framing your Course for U2: A Love Story

-U2’s unique 40-year history and its commitment to social justice activism also calls to question organizational structures and how changes to those structures affect the relationship between band-fan: What were the economic impact factors for U2 basing its organization in Dublin rather than New York or London, and being a brand who’s show was mostly managed by women for its first 3 decades in a male dominated, bravado-driven rock music culture?
+U2’s unique 40-year history and its commitment to social justice activism also calls to question organizational structures and how changes to those structures impact the relationship between band-fan: What were the economic impact factors for U2 basing its organization in Dublin rather than New York or London, and being a brand who’s show was mostly managed by women for its first 3 decades in a male dominated, bravado-driven rock music culture?

 The social justice aspect of U2’s brand is widely recognized, however what about digging deeper into the contradictions which we bring up in our book?
 The Negativeland scandal comes to mind in addition to the free-forced digital download of their 2015 album; what about the “white savior” movement in Africa that pushes back against entertainment icons and other organizations who monetize their plight either directly or indirectly by brand-boosting?
 U2’s live shows have garnered great acclaim and have been both groundbreaking and award-winning, however at what cost to the environment as the band transports its massive staging and support structures across the globe?
-What is the ethical responsibility or dilemma of corporate and entertainment driven social activist campaigns, like Bono's Red Campaign and the band's support of An San Suu Kyi, State Counsellor of Myanmar?
-These are fascinating “wounds” to the band-fan relationship and is a great topic for serious discussion in academic classrooms.
+What is the ethical responsibility or dilemma of corporate and entertainment driven social activist campaigns, like Bono's Red Campaign and the band's initial support of An San Suu Kyi, State Counsellor of Myanmar?
+These are fascinating “wounds” to the band-fan relationship and are great topics for serious discussion in academic classrooms.

 Assignments & Creative Projects